uklans/cache-domains/README.md

 This is a list of all hostnames that are required to be redirected for running a game content cache.
 This list will change frequently so this is designed to be a definitive list.

+The maintainers of LAN Cache dont currently want to support Linux package caching so this fork will add support (when possible) for Linux distros

+Currently Debian based distros are supported including:

+- Debian
+- Ubuntu
+- Kali
+- Mint
+- Pop_OS!
+- Deepin
+- ppa launchpad

+If you have other distros working please raise a PR and we can merge this in.

 ## Usage

 You can use this list one of two ways: